 Following the speeches, guests enjoyed a delicious dinner catered by the Washington Duke Inn.
-Later in the evening, Dr. Olga Baranova, PhD, Program Manager from 2004-2024, shared heartfelt reflections on her two decades of service and was honored outstanding contributions. her Baranova was presented with a beautifully crafted jewelry set, funded by donations from her previous students. commemorate her time and dedication to the Medical Physics program.
-A group photo of alumni and staff captured the spirit of the evening, highlighting the camaraderie and achievements of the Program's community.
+Later in the evening, Dr. Olga Baranova, PhD, Program Manager from 2004-2024, shared heartfelt reflections on her two decades of service and was honored for her outstanding contributions.
+Baranova was presented with a beautifully crafted jewelry set, funded by donations from her previous students. commemorate her time and dedication to the Medical Physics program.
+A group photo of alumni and staff captured the spirit of the evening, highlighting the camaraderie and shared achievements of the Program's community.
 The night ended with music, dancing, and lively conversations, leaving everyone with lasting memories.
-The Gala was a resounding success, celebrating 20 of dedication, innovation, vears excellence-a milestone to be remembered for years to come.
+The Gala was a resounding success, celebrating 20 of dedication, innovation, years and excellence-a milestone to be remembered for years to come.
 A huge THANK YOU to all those that served on the planning committee for this event.
-Your work did not unnoticed for this spectacular occasion!
+Your work did not go unnoticed for this spectacular occasion!